 GW values the contributions that postdocs make to further the university’s research mission.
 Just as you are committed to advancing your research and scholarship, it is also important to take time to focus on your health and well-being goals, particularly as our community moves onward together.

-As recently shared with the postdoc community, the university has launched a new postdoc initiative, effective January 1, 2022.
-Part of this initiative includes a new Postdoc Benefit Program*, now offered to both postdoc associates and scholars, including health and welfare benefits, well-being programs, as well as optional voluntary benefits.
-You will be required to make active enrollment decisions among the health and welfare benefit offerings in order to have coverage in 2022, as current benefit elections will not automatically rollover.
+The university offers a Postdoc Benefit Program*, to both postdoc associates and scholars, including health and welfare benefits, well-being programs, as well as optional voluntary benefits.
+You will be required to make active enrollment decisions among the health and welfare benefit offerings in order to have coverage in 2023, as current benefit elections will not automatically rollover.

 *Important Note: Additional benefits may be available based on your Associate or Scholar classification.
 See below.

 A GW postdoc is grouped into one of the following classifications, depending on the nature of their association with the university and form of financial support:

 - Postdoctoral Associate is the title given to a postdoc who receives financial support in the form of a salary, paid by GW payroll, that is typically funded by grants, contracts or departmental funds secured by a faculty mentor.
 In these cases the source of funding does not restrict direct payment/employment from the university.

 - Postdoctoral Scholar is the title given to a postdoc who receives financial support in the form of a fellowship or stipend, paid by GW via accounts payable, on behalf of an external sponsor.
 In many such cases, due to the requirements of the funding source, scholars cannot be considered GW employees, but they are fully associated with the university and the postdoctoral community.

 For questions regarding your classification, please contact [email protected].